What is acquired brain injury (ABI)?

 - difficulty with planning or organisation

-- difficulty with communication or having a conversation
+- difficulty with communication, such as having a conversation

 Some people have problems with managing their behaviour or emotions, including: